 - iSpring Suite is an affordable option at $770 per author per year.
 Only the desktop authoring tool is included.

 - iSpring Suite Max is priced at $970 per author per year.
-It comes with additional features like 24/7 technical support, a vast content library with nearly 70,000 assets, and online collaboration tools.
+It comes with additional features like 24/7 technical support, a vast content library with over 89,000 assets, and online collaboration tools.

 Don’t make any hasty decisions.
 Try iSpring Suite, credit-card and commitment-free!

-Camtasia, Adobe Captivate, and iSpring are superior authoring tools in the eLearning market.
+iSpring, Camtasia, and Captivate are superior authoring tools in the eLearning market.
 So choosing between them really comes down to the vision you have for your company.
 This knowledge will help you picture what your training program should look like, both now and in the future.